Fetal Ultrasounds in Western Minnesota

 Not all of these evaluations will be available during the first few weeks of a woman’s pregnancy.
 At our practice, we understand that every pregnancy is unique.
 For this reason, ultrasounds may be done at different intervals of the pregnancy for each individual patient in order to monitor and address any changes in fetal development.

-To schedule your first ultrasound, or to inquire about getting a more detailed ultrasound for any abnormal symptoms you have experienced, please contact a Western OB/GYN office location nearest you today by calling (952) 442-2137.
+To schedule your first ultrasound, or to inquire about getting a more detailed ultrasound for any abnormal symptoms you have experienced, please contact a Western OB/GYN to meet with our OBGYNs.
+To schedule a consultation at one of our OBGYN offices in Waconia & Chaska, MN, please call (952) 442-2137 today.